Updated June 27, 2018

 A domain name isn’t a public profile

 One of the biggest complaints I hear about registering a domain for children is that it thrusts them into the public sphere.
 The internet is a wild, untamed space, so I understand the trepidation some parents have about putting their children’s information online.
 However, registering a domain doesn’t mean you have to build or maintain a site.
 You really don’t have to do anything with it if you don’t want to.
 Just register it, and remember to renew it every year (or set up an auto-renewal).
 You can then control your children’s privacy until they are old enough to decide what to do with their one-of-a-kind domain.

 It’s an affordable investment

 Domain registrars (like GoDaddy) charge a minuscule annual fee to register your domain.
-You can probably register your kid’s name as a .com or .net — maybe even as one of the snazzy new domain extensions like .guru and .nyc — and still only have to pay in the neighborhood of $20 dollars a year.
+You can probably register your child’s name as a .com or .net — maybe even as one of the snazzy new domain extensions like .guru, .rocks and .nyc — and still only have to pay in the neighborhood of $20 dollars a year.
 And if, when your children grow up, they decide they don’t want their names in URL form, you really haven’t lost that much money.

 It gives them the choice, and some power, over their own identity.

 Registering your child’s domain is probably one of the safest, cheapest and most effective ways of securing their online identity early on in their lives.
 At the end of the day, it is their name, and it’s their choice what they want to do with it.
-But the Internet is already a ubiquitous part of our lives, and there is no reason to think that is ever going to change.
+But the internet is already a ubiquitous part of our lives, and there is no reason to think that is ever going to change.
 A domain name can prove to be an effective personal branding tool when your children grow up.

 So, when you’re done consulting the baby books, head online and see if you can’t grab a dot-something to go with your favorite name.